danielstaal/project/README.md

 ## Technical problems or limitations

-the main problems that might occur can be split into two categories: too high time complexity and no solution is found
+The main problems that might occur can be split into two categories: too high time complexity and no solution is found